The Texas Judicial Academy is a partnership between the Texas Association of Counties and the Texas Tech University School of Law.

 Who Should Attend

-The content of this program is directed to constitutional county judges, elected clerks and court personnel when hearing and disposing of a general jurisdiction probate docket.
+The content of this program is directed to constitutional county judges, elected clerks and court personnel when hearing and deposing of a general jurisdiction probate docket.

 County Judges Education Advisory Committee